aland1013/100-days-of-code/r1-log.md

 ### R1D7

-More work on the Markdown Previewer
+More work on the Markdown Previewer.

+### R1D8

+Completed the Markdown Previewer project.
+It is available at https://codepen.io/abland/pen/gNepvP.